SkoolNotes/Taproot/KbhPHYS201SpecialRelativity.md

 However, we can't just add c-V ond c+V to the speed of light when you are moving!
 That's stupid.
 The speed of light should stay constant for every observer — whether M or M'.

-The only way of reconcilling this problem, is that, through moving though space-time,
+The only way of reconcilling this problem, is that, through moving though space-time, M' actually *time traveled* — that' from M''s vantage point, A and B did not happen at the same time.
+In fact, B is more recent than A for M'.
+In this way, M' could still move, see light at d